Curriculum & Assessment

 The KWL process is used throughout each unit of work.
 Once children know the new vocabulary for the unit and how it relates to previous learning, the children are asked what they already know specifically about the new topic.
 This provides the teacher with an insight into the children’s ‘starting points’ for the topic, to enable the use of assessment to inform planning.
-The children are then also asked what they would like to know and class responses are collated and used to inform the programme of study to ensure an aspect of ‘focussed interest planning’.

 Within all lessons, teachers plan a phase of progressive questioning which extends to and promotes the higher order thinking of all learners.
 The questions that teachers ask within the same lesson phase focus on the children’s own work and how they might change or create an outcome and justify a choice they have made which is based on their evaluation.
-In addition to this and at the end of some lessons, teachers will provide children with next step activity that will consolidate the learning in class and move their learning on.

 Through our planning, we involve problem-solving opportunities that allow children to apply their knowledge, and find out answers for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom.
 Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise questioning in class to test conceptual knowledge and skills.
 Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.